nightroman/FarNet/trunk/FarNet/Readme.txt

 This is the default installation (recommended).
 You can move Lib or\and Plugins.NET, in this case you have to update Far.exe.config accordingly.

+IMPORTANT: Far.exe.config cannot be moved or renamed.
+If this file is missed in
+%FARHOME% or configured incorrectly then Far Manager fails to load FarNet and shows only basic error message.

 	= STRUCTURE =

-Plugins\FarNet\
-- FarNetMan.dll - Far plugin, manager of FarNet .NET plugins
-- FarNetMan.hlf - FarNet help

-Lib\
+.\
+Far.exe.config - configuration file

+.\Lib\
-- FarNet.dll - FarNet interfaces
+FarNet.dll - FarNet interfaces
-- FarNet.xml - XML documentation
+FarNet.xml - XML documentation

-Plugins.NET\
+.\Plugins\FarNet\
+FarNetMan.dll - Far plugin, manager of FarNet plugins FarNetMan.hlf - FarNet help

+.\Plugins.NET\
 Each plugin folder contains one or more assemblies (.dll) and at most one optional configuration file (.cfg).
 Each line of .cfg file is:
 	<Assembly> <Class1> <Class2> ... <ClassN>